AndreWohnsland/CocktailBerry/docs/advanced.md

 You will have to copy the `.env.example` file to `.env` and enter the needed secrets there for the container to work fully.
 If you are pulling for a later version, I recommend to run this command again, since the container may change in future version.

+!!! tip
-There is now also the option to install directly from dockerhub, a GitHub action should build a new tag every release.
+    There is now also the option to install directly from DockerHub, a GitHub action should build a new tag every release.
-Just visit [DockerHub](https://hub.docker.com/search?q=andrewo92) and pull the according images over docker or compose.
+    Just visit [DockerHub](https://hub.docker.com/search?q=andrewo92) and pull the according images over docker or compose and follow the instruction on DockerHub.
+    Best is to create the according `docker-compose.yaml` file on your desktop, or anywhere outside the project, since you enter your personal credentials there.
+    Building from DockerHub is probably faster and easier, but using the local self build instruction will also work.

 ## Microservices